Pie Chart Examples (Table of Contents)

-When we select a division, right side a “format data point” menu will appear from that menu change the color.
+When we select a division, a “format data point” menu will appear from that menu change the color on the right side.

 2. PIE of PIE Chart

-Now with the same data, we will create PIE of PIE chart.
+Now with the same data, we will create a PIE of the PIE chart.
 To create this, we just need to choose the Pie of pie option instead of Pie chart as earlier.

 The sub chart has only two categories which are representing the break up of 3900.
 If we add the labels, then it will show what categories cover the sub Pie chart.

-Sub pie chart has school fees and savings which are representing as other in the main part chart.
+The pie chart has school fees and savings, representing as other in the main part chart.

 3. Bar of PIE Chart

-It is as similar to Pie of the pie chart but the only difference is instead of a sub pie chart a sub bar chart will be created.
-With this, we have completed all the 2D charts and now we will create a 3D Pie chart.
+It is similar to Pie of the pie chart, but the only difference is that instead of a sub pie chart, a sub bar chart will be created.
+With this, we have completed all the 2D charts, and now we will create a 3D Pie chart.

 4. 3D PIE Chart

-A 3D pie chart is similar to PIE but it has depth in addition to the length and breadth.
+A 3D pie chart is similar to PIE, but it has depth in addition to length and breadth.

 To rotate the chart, adjust the “Angle of first slice” option.